ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-Following the evaluation protocol of prior works~\cite{li2024controlar,li2024controlnet++}, we comprehensively compare our proposed method against ControlAR and other state-of-the-art baselines across two key dimensions: (1) structural fidelity to the control images, and (2) distributional realism with respect to ground-truth images.
-The results for each are presented in Tab.~\ref{tab:sota_cosis} and Tab.~\ref{tab:sota_fid}, respectively.
+Following the evaluation protocol of prior works~\cite{li2024controlar,li2024controlnet++}, we comprehensively compare our proposed method against ControlAR and other state-of-the-art baselines across two key dimensions: (1) layout consistency to the control images, and (2) distributional realism with respect to ground-truth images.
+The results for each are presented in Tab.~\ref{tab:sota_cosis} and Tab.~\ref{tab:t2i_consistency}, respectively.

-As shown in Tab.~\ref{tab:sota_cosis}, our ControlThinker achieves state-of-the-art structural consistency across a range of conditional image generation tasks.
-Notably, it surpasses the well-trained ControlNet, its reinforcement learning enhanced counterpart ControlNet++, and the autoregressive baseline ControlAR* in preserving structural fidelity across Canny, HED, Seg, and Depth control conditions.
+As shown in Tab.~\ref{tab:t2i_fid}, our ControlThinker achieves state-of-the-art structural consistency across a range of conditional image generation tasks.
+Notably, it surpasses the well-trained ControlNet, its reinforcement learning enhanced counterpart ControlNet++, and the autoregressive baseline ControlAR in preserving layout consistency across Canny, Hed, Seg, and Depth control conditions.
 Quantitatively, ControlThinker demonstrates significant gains, evidenced by a substantial increase of 2.17 in mIoU on the COCOStuff dataset for segmentation task and a notable reduction of 3.49 in RMSE on the MultiGen-20M dataset for depth task.
 These results underscore the superior capability of our proposed ControlThinker in generating images that exhibit both strong adherence to the input conditions and enhanced structural integrity compared to existing state-of-the-art methods.

 Meanwhile, as demonstrated in Tab.~\ref{tab:sota_fid}, our ControlThinker also achieves state-of-the-art Fréchet Inception Distance (FID) scores across Seg, Hed, Lineart, and Depth tasks, indicating the superior image quality of our generated outputs.
-This consistent improvement in FID across various control conditions, achieved without fine-tuning the generator, highlights the efficacy of our method in providing higher-quality semantic information that enables the generator to produce better images while simultaneously maintaining structural integrity as shown in Tab.~\ref{tab:sota_cosis}.
+Our consistent FID gains across different control settings, achieved without generator fine-tuning, show that our method supplies richer semantic information, helping the generator produce higher-quality images without compromising structural integrity as shown in Tab.~\ref{tab:sota_cosis}.
 The concurrent enhancement of both structural consistency and image quality underscores the effectiveness of ControlThinker in leveraging semantic guidance for improved image generation.